The 7 Feasts of the LORD

 Tabernacles – Sukkot

 Tabernacles – Booths, Dwelling in tents.
-This is a week long celecbration of living in or eating and studying in a sukkah.
-A traditionally up to 3 sided tent with a thatched roof so you could see the stars.
+This is a week long celebration of living in or eating and studying in a sukkah.
+Traditionally up to 3 sided tent with a thatched roof so you could see the stars.
 This is suitable in the Holy Land as there is no rain in this season.
 It commemerates Yeshua’s birth, having being born in a Sukkah, and coming to dwell with us from that time.
 This Seven day celebration is culminated by an 8th day

 Hanukkah